matrix-org/matrix-user-verification-service/README.md

 Copy the default `.env.default` to `.env` and modify as needed.

 ```
+## REQUIRED
-# Homeserver admin token (synapse only)
+# Homeserver client API admin token (synapse only)
 # Required for the service to verify room membership
 UVS_ACCESS_TOKEN=foobar
-# Homeserver URL
+# Homeserver client API URL
 UVS_HOMESERVER_URL=https://matrix.org

+## OPTIONAL
-# (Optional) auth token to protect the API
+# Auth token to protect the API
 # If this is set any calls to the provided API endpoints
 # need have the header "Authorization: Bearer changeme".
 UVS_AUTH_TOKEN=changeme
+# Matrix server name to verify OpenID tokens against.
+See below section.
+# Defaults to empty value which means verification is made against
+# whatever Matrix server name passed in with the token.
+UVS_OPENID_VERIFY_SERVER_NAME=matrix.org
-# (Optional) listen address of the bot
+# Listen address of the bot
 UVS_LISTEN_ADDRESS=127.0.0.1
-# (Optional) listen port of the bot
+# Listen port of the bot
 UVS_PORT=3000
-# (Optional) log level, defaults to 'info'
+# Log level, defaults to 'info'
 # See choices here: https://github.com/winstonjs/winston#logging-levels
 UVS_LOG_LEVEL=info
-# (Optional) multiple homeserver mode, defaults to disabled
-# See below for more info.
-UVS_OPENID_VERIFY_ANY_HOMESERVER=false
 ```

 #### OpenID token verification

 UVS can run in a single homeserver mode or be configured to trust any homeserver OpenID token.
-Default is to only trust the configured homeserver OpenID tokens.
+Default is to trust the any Matrix server name that is given with the OpenID token.

-To enable multiple homeserver mode:

-    UVS_OPENID_VERIFY_ANY_HOMESERVER=true
+To disable this and ensure only OpenID tokens from a single Matrix homeserver will be trusted, set the homeserver Matrix server name in the variable `UVS_OPENID_VERIFY_SERVER_NAME`.
+Note, this is the server name of the homeserver, not the client or federation API's domain.

-Note, room membership is still limited to only the configured `UVS_HOMESERVER_URL`.
+Room membership is still currently limited to be verified from a single configured homeserver client API via `UVS_HOMESERVER_CLIENT_API_URL`.

-When running with the multiple homeserver mode, `matrix_server_name` becomes a required request body item for all `/verify` verification API requests.

 ### API's available